jdolan/quetoo/linux/quetoo/README.txt

 You should run ./bin/update.sh regularly, as the game is constantly being added to and improved.

 Once ./bin/update.sh completes, you may run ./bin/quetoo.
-You can also make a custom application launcher for Quetoo to place it in your Desktop menus.
-An icon is provided in this folder.
+You can also link the .desktop items for Quetoo and Quetoo Update to the appropriate location(s) for your distribution and desktop environment.

 Questions or comments?
 Please join us in #quetoo on irc.freenode.net.